grafana/grafana/docs/sources/panels/inspect-panel.md

 The panel inspector consists of four tabs:

 * **Data tab -** Shows the raw data returned by the query with transformations applied.
-Field options such as overrides and value mappings are not applied.
+Field options such as overrides and value mappings are not applied by default.
 * **Stats tab -** Shows how long your query takes and how much it returns.
 * **JSON tab -** Allows you to view and copy the panel JSON, panel data JSON, and data frame structure JSON.
 This is useful if you are provisioning or administering Grafana.
 * **Query tab -** Shows you the requests to the server sent when Grafana queries the data source.